uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It was in keeping with this intent to assimilate Aboriginal peoples and, in the process, to eliminate its government-to-government relationship with First Nations that the federal government dramatically increased its involvement in residential schooling in the 1880s.
 In December 1878, J. S. Dennis, the deputy minister of the Department of the Interior, prepared a memorandum for Prime Minister Sir John A.
-Macdonald on the country’s<!--x-->
+Macdonald on the country’s <!-- page 065 -->Aboriginal policy.
-Aboriginal policy.
 Dennis advised Macdonald that the long-term goal should be to instruct “our Indian and half-breed populations” in farming, raising cattle, and the mechanical trades, rendering them self-sufficient.
 This would pave the way “for their emancipation from tribal government, and for their final absorption into the general community.”
 Dennis argued that residential schools were key to fulfilling these goals.